nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 This syscall would locate a single cell in current transaction just like *Load Cell* syscall, but what's different, is that this syscall would only extract a single field in the specified cell based on `field`, then serialize the field into binary format with the following rules:

-* `capacity`: capacity is serialized into 8 little endian bytes, this is also how CKB Encoding [1] handles 64-bit unsigned integers.
+* `capacity`: capacity is serialized into 8 little endian bytes, this is also how CFB Encoding [1] handles 64-bit unsigned integers.
 * `data`: data field is already in binary format, we can just use it directly, there's no need for further serialization
 * `data hash`: 32 raw bytes are extracted from `H256` structure by serializing data field
 * `lock hash`: 32 raw bytes are extracted from `H256` structure and used directly
-* `type`: type script is serialized into the CKB Encoding [1] format
+* `type`: type script is serialized into the CFB Encoding [1] format
 * `type hash`: 32 raw bytes are extracted from `H256` structure and used directly

 With the binary result converted from different rules, CKB VM then applies the same steps as documented in *Load Transaction* syscall to feed data into CKB VM.